-Many of the programs you’ll find to create infographics will likely start out free and then you’ll need to pony up some cash to unleash their full potential.
+Many of the free web design tools and programs you’ll find to create infographics will likely start out free, and then you’ll need to pony up some cash to unleash their full potential.
 In some cases, it’s very much worth it.
 However, the real convenience is the extra templates, and other pieces of content you have access to – depending on the tool you use.

 If you’re trying to make an infographic for free, be sure to read the fine print of the service you’re looking to work with.

 Before you start, it’s best to get an idea of what you want on your infographic.
 We recommend following these few steps:

 Collect your data and organize it.

 Design a rough sketch on how you want to present it.